spgill/stock-hound/private/copy/privacy-policy.md

 We use your IP address as a measure of security and spam prevention.

 ### Who’s responsible for your information
-Samuel Gillispie, the principal developer, is responsible for the security of your information.
-You can contact them by email at [contact@spgill.me](mailto:contact@spgill.me) if you have any concerns about the information we store.
+Samuel Gillispie, this application's principal developer, is responsible for the security of your information.
+You may contact them by email at [contact@spgill.me](mailto:contact@spgill.me) if you have any concerns about the information we store.

 ### Who has access to information about you
 When we store information in our own systems, only the people who need it have access.
 The data flow is one-directional, so personal data stored in the database is __never__ exposed to other users of the application.